5h4hr14r/CallSpoofer/README.md

 * `Unlimited Call Spoofs`
 * `Cross Platform`
 * `Supports newest Android also`
-* `balance will be deducted According per min call`
+* `Balance will be deducted According per min call`
 * `Working Apis`
 * `No missing Api issues, all Calls will be sent`
 * `Working with all Operators/Carriers`